This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 We strongly advise that you avoid keeping your monstera plants in low light, but you can still do so if the situation forces you to.

-As much as your plants will not die due to the minimal light, they will not get to their best levels.
-Fortunately, with a little bit of strategy, you can still get the best from a Monstera placed in low-light conditions.
+As much as your plants will not die due to the minimal light, they will not reach their best levels.
+Fortunately, with some strategy, you can still get the best from a Monstera placed in lowlight conditions.

 Spruce up your space with some grow lights or mirrors and boost the chances of having adequate light for your Monstera.

-Whether you have adequate light and space in your home, Monstera remains a fantastic addition to your space.
+Whether you have adequate light and space in your home, Monstera remains a fantastic addition to a home.
 Everyone can enjoy a Monstera!